rust-lang/rust/src/doc/book/guessing-game.md

     io::stdin().read_line(&mut guess).expect("failed to read line");
 ```

 But that gets hard to read.
-So we’ve split it up, two lines for two method
+So we’ve split it up, two lines for three method
 calls.
 We already talked about `read_line()`, but what about `expect()`?
 Well,
 we already mentioned that `read_line()` puts what the user types into the `&mut
 String` we pass it.
 But it also returns a value: in this case, an